 - Beat egg whites in either a stainless steel or copper bowl, never plastic as it can hold oil residue which will cause the whites to fall.

 - Do not open the oven until finished.

 - Souffle pan or ramekin with. high sides.

 *** to convert grams if you do not have a scale

 20 grams of butter, plus a little extra for the baking dishes, softened

 17 grams of all purpose flour

 cracked black pepper

-Brush 2 (1 cup capacity) ramekins or oven proof bowls with melted butter and dust with the parmesan cheese.
+Brush 2 (1 cup capacity) ramekins or ovenproof bowls that have high sides with some melted butter and dust with the parmesan cheese.
 Place on a baking tray and refrigerate for 15 minutes.